forcedotcom/salesforcedx-vscode/docs/_articles/en/apex/writing.md

 ## Custom Metadata Templates

 In addition to the generic snippets feature available in VS Code, you can use custom templates to create new metadata for an Apex class or trigger.
-See [Custom Code Templates](../user-guide/byotemplate.md) for information on how to set up your custom templates repository.
+See [Custom Code Templates](../user-guide/byotemplate.md) for information on how to set up your custom templates.
 Here's an example of an update to an Apex class:

-1. Clone the sample GitHub repo.
-2. Delete all folders except the `apexclass` folder.
-Also delete all the files except the `DefaultApexClass.cls` file from the `apexclass` folder.
-3. Edit the `DefaultApexClass.cls` file with your custom code:
+1. Edit the `DefaultApexClass.cls` file with your custom code:

 ```
+//Copyright (c) <year><copyright holder>

 public with sharing class <%= apiName %> {
     		public <%= apiName %>(String prop) {
 			this.prop = prop;
     		}

-		@AuraEnabled public String prop { get;set; }
+		@AuraEnabled
+    public static List<SObject> getRecords(){
+      try {
+          return [Select Id from Sobject];
+      } catch (Exception e){
+          throw new AuraHandledException(e.getMessage());
       }
+    }
+}
 ```

-**Note:** If you edit the file locally, remember to push changes to your repo.
-You can also choose to make changes directly in your repo.

-4. Update the `sfdx-config.json` file to point to your cloned repo (or local directory).
-5. Run the `SFDX: Create Apex Class` command from the Command Palette.
+1. Run the `SFDX: Create Apex Class` command from the Command Palette.
-6. Enter `ApexClass` for filename.
+2. Enter `ApexClass` for filename.
-7. Accept the default directory location.
+3. Accept the default directory location.

-8. Confirm that the `ApexClass.cls` file contains your custom code:
+Confirm that the `ApexClass.cls` file contains your custom code:

 ```
 public with sharing class ApexClass {